MoFEM/mofem-cephas/joss/paper.md

   approximation order, which depends on direction in curvilinear basis, e.g. solid shells with arbitrary higher approximation order on the surface and arbitrary lower order through the thickness of the shell.
-This approach also sets a benchmark on how finite element codes could implemented, introducing a concept of pipelines of *user-defined data operators* acting on fields that are associated with entities (vertices, edges, faces and volumes) rather on elements directly.
+This approach also sets a benchmark on how finite element codes could be implemented, introducing a concept of pipelines of *user-defined data operators* acting on fields that are associated with entities (vertices, edges, faces and volumes) rather on elements directly.
 Such an approach simplifies code